Stand with your feet together. Keep your knees locked. Slowly bend forward and touch your toes. Can you reach them?

 - Raise your left leg up as high as you can, keeping your knee straight

-- Do get your leg up to almost perpendicular with your torso.
+- Try to get your leg up to almost perpendicular with your torso.
 If not, have someone raise your leg for you.
 Do they get your leg there now?
 If it improved when someone else lifts your leg, you have a stability problem.
 If not, you have a mobility problem across the back of your legs and will benefit from physical therapy with the Athletes’ Therapist as well as yoga classes with Yogalux.

 Is it a hip mobility problem?